phylo42/RAPPAS/README.md

 ## Description

 RAPPAS (Rapid Alignment-free Phylogenetic PLacement via Ancestral Sequences) is a program dedicated to "Phylogenetic Placement" (PP) of metagenomic reads on a reference tree.
-As apposed to previous PP programs, RAPPAS uses a 2 step approach divided into a) the database build, and b) the placement itself.
+As apposed to previous PP programs, RAPPAS is based on the phylo-kmers idea, detailed in tis manuscript and uses a 2 step approach divided into a) the database build, and b) the placement itself.

 The main advantage of RAPPAS is that it is alignment free, which means that after step (a) (the DB build) is performed, metagenomic reads can be directly placed on a referene tree _WITHOUT_ aligning them to the reference alignment on which the tree was built (as required by other approaches).

-The second advantage of RAPPAS is its algorithm based on ancestal k-mer matches, making its execution time linear with respect to the length of the placed sequences.
+The second advantage of RAPPAS is its algorithm based on phylo-kmers matches, making its execution time linear with respect to the length of the placed sequences.

 ![EU_flag](http://52.43.194.9/images/fc3849b.jpg) ![virogenesis_logo](http://52.43.194.9/images/32a5f46.png)
 RAPPAS was funded from  the European Union’s Horizon 2020 research and innovation programme under grant agreement No 634650.
 (Virogenesis.eu)